olayasturias/dso/README.md

 - see `settings.cpp` for a LOT of settings parameters.
 Most of which you shouldn't touch.
 - `setGlobalCalib(...)` needs to be called once before anything is initialized, and globally sets the camera intrinsics and video resolution for convenience. probably not the most portable way of doing this though.

+#### 3.6 Examples

+We provide example files to run DSO on the dataset [MIMIR-UW](https://github.com/remaro-network/MIMIR-UW).
+You can directly use the script `./run_dso` in the root directory as:

+		./run_dso <environment_name> <track_name> <camera_name>

+For example:

+		./run_dso SeaFloor track0 cam0

+Note that you will need to change the root directory in the script to point to the folder where you have downloaded the dataset.

 ### 4 General Notes for Good Results